 Where to stay

 Stay in the island’s main city Sabang for various choices ranging from hostels to guesthouses and hotels.
-People tend to either stay at the center of Sabang or along the guesthouses at Iboih beach.
+People tend to either stay at the center of Sabang or along the guesthouses at Iboih beach *.

 How to get there

 Slow ferry/boat will take about 2 hours and cheaper priced at 18000-32000Rp.
 It leaves Banda Aceh at 2 pm and from Sabang, Pulau Weh at 8 am.

 Being at the northernmost tip of Indonesia off Sumatra, there is nowhere else to go but back to Banda Aceh.
 From Banda Aceh you can make your way to Bukit Lawang for Orang Utan or chill at famous Lake Toba.

 Tsunami struck Banda Aceh at 2004 and had heavily affected Pulau Weh too.
 At 2005, the reefs of Pulau Weh was surveyed at depths and was reported that most sites are still alright especially those deeper than 10m.
 For some shallow areas, the reefs are damaged, and out of the chartered dive sites, only reefs at Rubiah/Iboih was affected.
 Restoration efforts are also being looked into.